 - Those who are paying off medical bills

 - Those who want to leave a charitable donation to an organization or person important to him

 DIFFERENT TYPES OF BURIAL INSURANCE

-You can apply for a burial insurance plan that has underwriting (health questions), or you can choose a no health questions policy.
-Burial insurance with underwriting has three different plans you can qualify for depending on your health.
+You can apply for a life insurance plan that has underwriting (health questions), or you can choose a no health questions policy.
+Burial insurance, funeral insurance, and final expense insurance with underwriting have three different plans you can qualify for depending on your health.